PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Again, Asarah trembled.
 Dimsbury's eyes darkened, and in her heart she knew that she was going to be crushed and tossed in the pit like the butcher's scraps.

-Dimsbury wave a hand in dismissal.
+Dimsbury waved a hand in dismissal.
 "Oh, very well.
 Samga, chain her to that table over there.
 Perhaps boredom will change her mind.
 And give her some rags so she can clean up the blood on the floor.
 Excuse me, you stubborn woman, I must return to my work.
 Be quiet, and I won't have to waste my time killing you."